 Statement by the Secretary General Thomas E. Garrett on Human Rights Day

-The adoption of the Universal Declaration of Human Rights set a milestone in the world’s modern history.
-It proclaimed the fundamental inalienable rights of every individual in the world and laid the foundations for the existing human rights architecture that helped millions of people to gain freedom, dignity, and respect for their fundamental rights and freedoms.
+Adopting the Universal Declaration of Human Rights was a milestone in the world’s modern history and laid the foundations for an existing human rights architecture that enabled millions of people to gain freedom, dignity, and respect for their fundamental rights and freedoms.